Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Constant mean curvature surfaces in Riemannian manifolds with scalar curvature bounds

-Finally, we substitute this value of $\Lambda$ and the scalar curvature $\mathrm{Sc}^{\Sigma} = \frac{(n-1)(n-2)}{r^2}$ back into our expression for $H^2$ we obtain $H=0$.
-Consequently, the second fundamental form vanishes ($\Sigma$ is totally geodesic), which fully completes the proof. \end{proof} In the hyperbolic and spherical cases, the normalization $\mathrm{Sc}^M \geq 2 \Lambda $ is chosen to match the dominant energy condition for a spacetime with cosmological constant $\Lambda$; in the time-symmetric case, this is precisely the normalization for which the resulting inequalities and rigidity statements coincide with the positivity and rigidity of the Hawking energy with cosmological constant.
-We now turn to STCMC surfaces: in the next section we introduce the corresponding stability framework in the general spacetime setting, and in the subsequent sections we establish the analogous positivity and rigidity results.
+In the hyperbolic and spherical cases, the normalization $\mathrm{Sc}^M \geq 2 \Lambda $ is chosen to match the dominant energy condition for a spacetime with cosmological constant $\Lambda$; in the time-symmetric case, this is precisely the normalization for which the resulting inequalities and rigidity statements coincide with the positivity and rigidity of the Hawking energy with cosmological constant. \begin{remark} In related work \cite{diaz2025rigidity}, the author obtained analogous rigidity results for \emph{area-constrained Willmore surfaces}, that is, surfaces satisfying the equation